dscripka/openWakeWord/README.md

 ![FPR/FRR curve for "hey mycroft" pre-trained model](docs/models/images/hey_mycroft_performance.png)

-Again, for at least this test data and prepration, openWakeWord produces a model at least as good as existing solutions.
+Again, for at least this test data and preparation, openWakeWord produces a model at least as good as existing solutions.

 However, in should noted that for both of these tests sample sizes are small and there are issues ([1](https://github.com/Picovoice/wake-word-benchmark/issues/13), [2](https://github.com/MycroftAI/mycroft-precise/issues/237)) with the evaluation of the other libraries that suggest these results should be interpreted cautiously.
 As such, the only claim being made is that openWakeWord models are broadly competitive with comparable offerings.
 You are strongly encouraged to [test openWakeWord](#installation--usage) to determine if it will meet the requirements of your use-case.